-Estelle Evans & MontySavings Customer
+Estelle Evans & Monty Savings Customer

-"I started an account for my grandson Monty when he was born.
-I put money into his Junior ISA each month and will pass it to him when he is 18.
-The Society has a special "gift box" that I can put his passbook in to give his account to him when the time comes.
-He has money boxes at home which I put my spare change into and we put that into his Junior Saver account that his parents have set up for him."
+"My daughter opened an account for my grandson, Monty, when he was born.
+I put money into his Junior ISA each month, which he will have access to when he is 18.
+The Society offers a gift box to present the passbook to children on their 18th birthday.
+Monty has money boxes at home which I put my spare change in to and we add that to the Junior Saver account his parents also set up for him."